gtadajweski/code-final-project-02a32/get-involved.md

 intro_image_hide_on_mobile: true
 ---

-# What getting involved in Lebanon can look like
+# What Getting Involved in Lebanon Can Look Like

-Aliquam erat volutpat.
-Morbi nisl tortor, dignissim eget efficitur vel, auctor non felis.
-Fusce quis viverra mi.
-Aenean quis massa pretium, ullamcorper nisi eget, hendrerit odio.
+Interested in exploring volunteer, group, and donation membership options in Lebanon?
+Take a look around based on your interests!